Strep Throat

 Salt Water Gargle

 Mix 1/4 to 1/2 teaspoon salt in 8 oz warm water.
-Gargle for 30 seconds, then spit.
-Repeat several times daily.
-Reduces swelling and kills bacteria.
+Gargle several times daily to soothe throat pain.

 Humidifier